SENPAI-Molecular-Dynamics/SENPAI/README.md

 - `--frameskip` Sets a frameskip to reduce I/O usage.
 Disabled by default

+- `--montecarlo` Sets a number of potential reduction cycles to apply.
+Defaults to 100.

 ## Example use

 `./senpai.bin --in examples/urea.nh4 --out render.xyz --time 1000 --dt 0.5 --mol 512`